farag2/Sophia-Script-for-Windows/Wrapper/README.md

 # WRAPPER FILES

 * `Sophia Script Wrapper.exe`: The GUI program.
-* `config.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset.
-Win 10/11, LTSC version.
+* `config_Windows_1x.json`: JSON that contains the options (function names), Sophia preset and Windows Default preset, LTSC version.
-* `tooltip.json`: ToolTips in JSON format.
+* `tooltip_Windows_1x.json`: ToolTips in JSON format.
+Currently just 3 languages EN, RU and DE translations.
+* `tag.json`: tags in JSON format.
 Currently just 3 languages EN, RU and DE translations.
 * `ui.json`: UI in JSON format.
 Currently just 3 languages EN, RU and DE translations.

 ### Please help with translations for UI and ToolTips for the community to use.
 Currently in JSON format.